hellojialee/Improved-Body-Parts/README.md

 ## Project Features

-- Implement the models using Pytorch in auto mixed-precision.
+- Implement the models using Pytorch in auto mixed-precision (using Nvidia Apex).
 - Supprot training on multiple GPUs (over 90% GPU usage rate on each GPU card).
-- Fast data preparing and augmentation during training.
+- Fast data preparing and augmentation during training (generating about **40 samples per second** on signle CPU process and much more if warpped by DataLoader Class).
+- Multi-scale supervision.
 - **This project can also serve as a detailed practice to the green hand in Pytorch.**

 ## Prepare